sts10/medic/readme.markdown

 [Read more about this project](https://sts10.github.io/2019/02/01/medic.html).

+I'll note here that [KeePassXC](https://keepassxc.org/), [as of version 2.5.0](https://keepassxc.org/blog/2019-10-26-2.5.0-released/), has a feature similar to Medic: With the KeePassXC CLI, you can now check your passwords against a downloaded list of compromised passwords from HaveIBeenPwned.

 ## What this tool does

 Medic can check the passwords of a given KeePass database in four ways: